 Arranged as a dipole array, ERT can be used to measure vertical resistance in one given location to incredible depths.
 This technique is widely used in mineral exploration and for geological studies.

 A similar related method which can be carried out alongside ERT is Induced Polarization (IP).
-This method uses the same array of electrodes as ERT measurements and collects data in a similar way, but yeilding the chargability or electrical capacitance of ground materials.
+This method uses the same array of electrodes as ERT measurements and collects data in a similar way, but yielding the chargability or electrical capacitance of ground materials.
 This method is most commonly applied in mineral exploration settings.

 A typical ERT survey includes a topography survey along the line in order to put the findings into context.
 The above example shows a lot of variations in the subsurface within a short distance.
 It shows bedrock under quaternary sediments, glacial boulders and saturated soil within the survey area.
 The interpretation is a complex procedure that involves the processed data set and the analysis of every available additional information.